ann-sdan/rainydays/README.md

 Some ekstra points with informasjon:

-- The HTML should be semantic and neat.
-- The CSS should follow the DRY principle and be easy to read.
-- The site should be WCAG compliant, and accessibility is taken into account.
+- The site is WCAG compliant.

 ## Built With
 The tech stack i have been yousing: